Day One - Healing Trauma

 1) As I write every day, I begin to notice body sensations and movements that accompany my writing.
 I learn to associate these body sensations with particular stories and characters.
 I let go of my "contempt prior to investigation", and I listen to my body.

-2) I begin to notice a general trend toward healing in my body, as I write.
+2) I notice a general trend toward healing in my body as I write.
 This may take time, but it nonetheless happens.
 For instance, when I first started writing, I had a lot of issues with my left knee.
 As I have progressed in writing, these issues have mostly disappeared, or at least lessened in severity.

 3) My body has its own internal wisdom.
-I noticed that my body had certain things stored on the left and on the right.
-This pattern was set down in childhood, and it has its own internal logic.
-To understand these patterns, though, I have to be willing to regress back to a childlike state.
+I noticed that my body had certain things stored on the left and others on the right.
+This pattern was set down in childhood, and it had its own logic.
+To understand these patterns, though, I have to be willing to regress to a childlike state.
 I do this partly through the use of metaphor.
-Metaphor is the language my child parts use to describe the trauma they experienced.
+Metaphor is the language that my child parts use to describe the trauma they experienced.
 My job is to put aside my intellect and listen to these child parts.

-4) Finally, I have to let go of my reason to enter into the wisdom of my body.
-If I take everything too literally, or try to figure it all out, I shut down the healing of the body.
+4) Finally, I have to let go of reason to enter into the wisdom of the body.
+If I take everything too literally, or try to figure it all out, I shut down the healing.

-There is so much more I could say about healing and writing, but that is enough for today, I think!
+There is so much more I could say about healing and writing, but that is enough for today!